 Return to Source by consciously nurturing, pooling and embodying the seven Wellean™ streams of wisdom.

 A return to source

-Many of our in-person programmes and creative activations are held at our hub, the Elmfield Courtyard.
+Many of our in-person activities and immersive experiences take place at the Elmfield Courtyard.
 Located on the grounds of the historic Elmfield Estate, Gilford, Co.
 Down, Northern Ireland, it is a series of 18th century courtyards that have been renovated as high tech beautifully designed conference facilities.
 These buildings and adjacent outdoor spaces are set in 100 acres of stunning landscaped parkland and gardens.
 The Elmfield Courtyard provides for dynamic, state-of-the-art group facilitating and learning opportunities within a beautiful, tranquil setting.